 Connection Reset or

 The requested environment is not available.
-For now, you can manually start the Appium server via appium desktop or the CLI, then change the port number in the tests while (optionally) commenting out related code in the
+For now, you can manually start the Appium server via Appium Inspector or the CLI, then change the port number in the tests while (optionally) commenting out related code in the

 You might want to use Visual Studio Code as an editor.
 The project includes the configuration needed to use the above codestyle and linting tools automatically.